SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems: Evaluation

-Once prepared the classifier $f_m$, we create the boundary decision as described in \Cref{sec:fuzzing}.
-To prepare the data for this task, we collected 145 images of stop signs from the LISA dataset~\cite{mogelmose2014traffic} by cropping out the images with their labelled bounding boxes, and place the backdoor at approximately below the ``stop'' text of each sign to create an ``attack'' dataset.
-The dataset in this technique contains 130 images which successfully fool our Faster-RCNN.
-We also prepare our test set $X$ by cropping out 100 images from each class with equal probability.
-With our prepared dataset, we run \tool{} on all 130 adversarial examples and on all 145 clean examples, collecting the final classifications for each example.
+\paragraph{Datasets} For this evaluation, the benign images dataset contains 145 images of stop signs from the LISA dataset~\cite{mogelmose2014traffic} by cropping out the images with their labeled bounding boxes.
+Then, we derived the adversarial images by placing the yellow flower backdoor shared by Gu et al.~\cite{gu2017badnets} at approximately below the ``stop'' text of each sign to create an ``attack'' dataset.
+The test set $X$ contains 100 images selected from each class with equal probability.

-As shown in \Cref{fig:badnets_qualitative}, the clean data points trend towards lower $avgConf$ values in comparison to the backdoored inputs.
-By plotting out enough data points from our clean dataset, we can construct the decision boundary to set the attack threshold.
-Our TP and TN rates are both ${\sim}$85\%, as shown in \Cref{tab:known_attacks_results}.
-As we will see later on in the section, these numbers are not as competitive as other experiments, which is likely due to both the coarser heatmaps generated by the smaller ROI pooling layer and the lower resolution of the images in the LISA dataset---stop signs are often cropped to sizes as small as $30 \times 30$.
-Nevertheless, \tool{} still produces detection accuracies comparable to other adversarial detection works (see, e.g.,~\cite{carlini2018eval}).